mtlynch/mtlynch.io/content/posts/freelancer-guidelines/index.md

 ### Repo access

-I assign repo access on a [least-privilege basis](https://en.wikipedia.org/wiki/Principle_of_least_privilege).
-If you're working on one of my public repositories, you can clone the repo and begin making pull requests with no additional permissions.
+I assign access on a [least-privilege basis](https://en.wikipedia.org/wiki/Principle_of_least_privilege).
+If you're working on one of my public repositories, you can clone it and begin making pull requests with no additional permissions.

 ### Commit hygiene